 Healthy Snack Ideas to Satisfy a Sweet Tooth

-Look for recipes, preparations, or versions that use fruit as a sweetener and contain low-fat dairy products or healthy oils such as olive oil.
+Look for recipes, preparations, or versions that use fruit as a sweetener and contain low-fat dairy products or healthy oils (such as olive oil).
 Again, pair with fruit, vegetables, or protein to boost your snack's nutrient content.
-While they should still be eaten in moderation, these treats are sweet enough to prompt a smile.
+While these treats should still be eaten in moderation, they are sweet enough to prompt a smile.